jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 The following three pictures from youtube demonstrate the visual effect of this delete process.

-Before delete, we have four comments: "test", "test2", "test3", "test4". "test" and "test4" are both comments to the video, thus they are siblings, and have no parents."test2" is a reply comment to "test", thus "test2" is the child of "test", and "test" is the parent of "test2". "test3" is a reply comment to "test2", thus "test3" is the child of "test2", and "test2" is the parent of "test3".
+- Before delete, we have four comments: "test", "test2", "test3", "test4". "test" and "test4" are both comments to the video, thus they are siblings, and have no parents."test2" is a reply comment to "test", thus "test2" is the child of "test", and "test" is the parent of "test2". "test3" is a reply comment to "test2", thus "test3" is the child of "test2", and "test2" is the parent of "test3".
+(Question: if "test2" is the parent of "test3", then why do "test2" and "test3" have the same indentation?
+Well, this is exactly the problem youtube has and it is exactly what we want to you solve in this assignment.)
 ![alt text](before_delete.png "before delete")

-Now we want to delete "test".
+- Now we want to delete "test".
 Based on our definition of delete, this should cause the deletion of "test", "test2", and "test3".
 ![alt text](during_delete.png "during delete")

-And this is what we get after deletion.
+- And this is what we get after deletion.
 As can be seen, "test", "test2", "test3" are all deleted.
 ![alt text](after_delete.png "after delete")

 5. display comment